-Joining us at the 5th Annual Government Employee Engagement & Internal Communications Strategies training are over 10 leading internal communicators who will be leading interactive workshops and engaging sessions of the the 3-day event.
+Joining us at the 5th Annual Government Employee Engagement & Internal Communications Strategies training are over 10 professional internal communicators who will be leading interactive workshops and engaging sessions over the 3-day event.
 A few of them sat down with us to answer some questions on why they are passionate about internal communications and what you can expect to learn at this training, Sept.
 17-19 in Washington, D.C.

 Here’s what they had to say…

 Why is this conference important for internal communications professionals to attend?